Fiserv/firstvision-apac/docs/APIs/Account-Management/List-unbilled-Transactions.md

 # List Unbilled Transactions

-This service provides details of the unbilled transactions posted on a given account.
+This API is used to fetch unbilled transaction details for a given account Id.

 ## Endpoint